-Practice makes perfect.
+- Practice makes perfect.
 Speaking at a funeral can be difficult.
 Make sure you practice reading your eulogy out loud before the funeral, speaking clearly and slowly.
 Familiarising yourself with the words will help you understand how long it will take and where to pause if necessary.

 - It’s also important to make eye contact with the audience, so the words become more personal for family and close friends.

 Don’t worry if you change your mind about delivering the eulogy, it’s normal to ask someone else to deliver it on your behalf.

 If you're still unsure about how to write a eulogy, we can help.
 Should you require any assistance, our caring funeral professionals will be able to help craft a memorable speech to help you commemorate you loved one in the best way possible.